-Paul L. Posner is director of the public administration program at George Mason University and a former president of the American Society for Public Administration.
+Paul L. Posner, who died July 5, 2017, was director of the public-administration program at George Mason University.
+He also was a former president of the American Society for Public Administration.

-Posner is the author of "The Politics of Unfunded Mandates," which was published in 1998 by Georgetown University Press and was the winner of the 2008 Martha Derthick Best Book Award given by the Section on Federalism and Intergovernmental Management of the American Political Science Association.
+Posner was the author of "The Politics of Unfunded Mandates,", published in 1998, and was the winner of the 2008 Martha Derthick Best Book Award given by the Section on Federalism and Intergovernmental Management of the American Political Science Association.
 He received his Ph.D. in political science from Columbia University.